AlexEBall/Endangered_Languages_Capstone_Proj_1/README.md

 A lot of this data was in pretty bad shape.
 Especially the two .csv files I downloaded.
 For the first from data.world with the endangered languages, the first problem I came across was columns listing what countries the languages were spoken in.
 In fact there were two columns, one was alpha-3 codes and another country names, both however were stored as strings separated by commas.
 I decided to use list comprehension on the alpha-3 columns to slice the string and extract just the first (or main) country from the string.
 I made sure it was the main country because that dataset also had lat and long columns that when plotted on a map, showed the language centered in the first country from the alpha-3 column string.
 I wanted to have alpha-3 columns in all the datasets to make merging easier, and since the country name column contained the same values just in their long form, I didn’t feel to bad about losing trimming those strings.
 That dataset also had a bunch of NaN values that I ended up dropping seeing as they represented less than 10% of the data.
 My mentor, agreed that this would be the best way to handle this situation as backfilling, forward filling or applying the mean of the entire column would lead to biased results.
 The fertility rate dataset also was problematic because it contained a few countries with entire rows of NaN values for fertility rate.
 I ended up just dropping these rows because if they didn’t have any data, they wouldn’t be relative to solving my problem.
 I also had to run some aggregate functions across each row (country) to get the mean, median, max, min and other statistical values over the years of 1960 to 2013.
 Those statistical values would be much more valuable than just per year fertility rate per country.
 The two scraped datasets were much less problematic, in fact the one from Wikipedia was really clean and needed minimal processing but the one from the UN suffered from being encoded in unicode.
 That made the text a bit difficult to parse and I needed to decode it back to utf-8.
 Once all datasets were cleaned, I was able to merge them into one data frame that included all the features I wanted my model to test

 Once all datasets were wrangled and cleaned I began to merge them into one dataframe.
 This posed its own issues as some values were mishandled ( I only noticed when taking a deeper dive).
 For instance, when mapping English proficiency scores from scraped data, I realized there were discrepancies in the way the datasets spelled country names.
 I had to go in latter and manually update values for each country.
 There were about 12 in total, I also had to do some other processing in which I gave some scores to English speaking countries, like the US, Canada, England, etc..
 These countries didn’t take the English proficiency exam because they are native English speaking countries.
 After discussing with my mentor we came to the conclusion that giving them a rank of 1 (the highest possible) along with scores of 100 which represented a native level of understanding was the best approach here.

+All the cleaning and wrangling python scripts can be found [here](https://github.com/AlexEBall/Endangered_Languages_Capstone_Proj_1/tree/master/data_wrangling)

 <h2 align="center">Exploratory Data Analysis and Inferential Statistics</h2>